 Connecting with nature is good for your mental health.
 It can reduce stress and lift your mood.
 We look at the link between nature and mental health - why it matters, how we can all connect more and how some people are experiencing the benefits.

-We found that 63% of UK adults agree that when other people are kind it has a positive impact on their mental health, and the same proportion agree that being kind to others has a positive impact on their mental health.
+We found that 63% of UK adults agree that when other people are kind, it has a positive effect on their mental health, and the same proportion agree that being kind to others positively impacts their mental health.

-Our research found that 30% of all adults have felt so stressed by body image and appearance that they felt overwhelmed or unable to cope.
-That’s almost 1 in every 3 people.
+Our research found that 30% of all adults have felt so stressed by body image and appearance that they were overwhelmed or unable to cope.
+That’s almost 1 in every 3 of us!